 Filtering dominated points.
-Note that the filtering process of the dominated points does not require comparisons among all the stored points since the current iterate list $L_k$ is already formed by nondominated points.
-Instead, only each added point will be compared to the others, and, in particular, (i) if any of the points in the list $L_k \cup L{add}$ dominates a point in $L{add}$ , this added point will be discarded; (ii) if an added point dominates any of the remaining points in the list $L_k \cup L{add}$ , all such dominated points will be discarded.
-An algorithmic description of the procedure used for filtering the dominated points can be found in Figure 2.1.
+Note that the filtering process of the dominated points does not require comparisons among all the stored points since the current iterate list L_k is already formed by nondominated points.
+Instead, only each added point will be compared to the others, and, in particular, (i) if any of the points in the list $L_k \cup L{add}$ dominates a point in L{add} , this added point will be discarded; (ii) if an added point dominates any of the remaining points in the list $L_k \cup L{add}$, all such dominated points will be discarded.
+An algorithmic description of the procedure used for filtering the list can be found in Figure 1.